kranti-up/clemcore/docs/howto_update_to_v2.md

 Why was this neccesary?
 - As more and more games are being developed, they blow up the repository and the requirements, motivating the move to separate them from the core framework.
 - Now we do not need to load all games anymore at the start.
-A `game_registry` now contains the `game_path` and the `game_name` of all possible games, but only the currently specified one is actually loaded.
+A `game_registry` now contains the `game_path` and the `game_name` of all possible games, but only the game passed to `cli.py` is actually loaded.

 IMPORTANT: In order to avoid loosing any game code, please copy (or move) your game code from `clembench/games/YOUR_GAME` to a separate location (ideally create a new github repository) before updating your clembench fork.
 If you want to keep your commit history, [here](https://docs.github.com/en/get-started/using-git/splitting-a-subfolder-out-into-a-new-repository) is a guide on how to extract a subfolder into a new repository.